Accelerate Growth With Marketing Automation

 For example, a customer visits your landing page offering a free 7-day trial and they sign-up.

-On the 5th day of the trial, they receive a personalised email citing the customer’s name (personal) and the body of the email talks about the customer’s most-used features (relevant) in an effort to upsell the post-trial subscription.
+On the 5th day of the trial, they receive a personalised email citing the customer’s name (personal) and the body of the email talks about the customer’s most-used features (relevant) to upsell the post-trial subscription.

 On the 6th day, another email goes out, again with the customer’s name and relevant copy but knowing that they’re hesitant to commit, the email also includes a timed offer for the paid subscription (targeted).